-Vesteda Finance B.V. (i.e. "VF") was founded on 18 July 2012 and has its registered seat in Amsterdam, De Boelelaan 759.
-In 2023, the Management Board consisted of G.S. van der Baan (CEO) and F. Vervoort (CFO), as statutory directors of Vesteda Investment Management B.V. (i.e. "VIM").
+Vesteda Finance B.V. (i.e., "VF") was founded on 18 July 2012 and has its registered seat in Amsterdam, De Boelelaan 759.
+In April 2024, Gertjan van der Baan stepped down as CEO and member of the Management Board after ten years of leading the organisation.
+Astrid Schlüter was nominated and appointed as the new CEO.
+The Management Board consisted of A.V.M.
+Schlüter (CEO) and F. Vervoort (CFO), as statutory directors of Vesteda Investment Management B.V. (i.e." VIM").

-VF's objective is the financing of the companies affiliated with the Vesteda Residential Fund FGR (i.e. "Fund"). and the execution of financial transactions on behalf of this group.
+VF's objective is the financing of the companies affiliated with the Vesteda Residential Fund FGR (i.e., "Fund").

+and the execution of financial transactions on behalf of this group.

-VF is managed by Vesteda Investment Management B.V. (i.e. "VIM") which is the manager of the Fund in the Netherlands.
+VF is managed by Vesteda Investment Management B.V. (i.e., "VIM") which is the manager of the Fund in the Netherlands.
 The manager is responsible for the daily operations and the implementation of the strategy.
 The Fund is managed in line with the provisions laid down in the Fund's Terms and Conditions.

 VF has no legal obligation to set up a supervisory board, as it is not a two-tier company (in Dutch "structuurvennootschap").
-Since VF is not a company whose shares or depositary receipts thereof are admitted to a regulated market or multilateral trading facility within the European Union, the Corporate Governance Code does not apply and VF is also not obliged to appoint a supervisory board on that basis.
+Since VF is not a company whose shares or depositary receipts thereof are admitted to a regulated market or multilateral trading facility within the European Union, the Corporate Governance Code does not apply, and VF is also not obliged to appoint a supervisory board on that basis.
 However, as VF is a legal entity established in the Netherlands under Dutch law whose securities are admitted to trading on a regulated market, the Decree establishing an Audit Committee (in Dutch: "Besluit instelling auditcommissie") is applicable and VF should have an Audit Committee.
 VF acts as the financing vehicle of the Fund and these are the only activities that VF engages in.
 The Supervisory Committee, and with it the Audit Committee, set up under the Terms & Conditions of the Fund, supervises the activities within the Fund.
 This also includes the financing activities that VF carries out for the purpose of financing the Fund.
 The Fund's Audit Committee thus acts de facto as VF's Audit Committee.

-Staff In 2023, VF had no employees (2022: nill)
+Staff In 2024, VF had no employees (2023: nill).

 Key Figures

-Amounts x €1,000 2023 2022 2021 2020 2019
+Amounts x €1,000 2024 2023 2022 2021 2020

-Equity 4,592 3,828 3,121 2,529 1,952
+Equity 45 4,592 3,828 3,121 2,529

-Total assets 2,488,086 2,182,447 2,102,605 1,926,936 1,828,287
+Total assets 2,552,841 2,488,086 2,182,447 2,102,605 1,926,936

-Gross margin 989 865 752 699 669
+Gross margin 50 989 865 752 699

-Result after taxes 764 706 592 577 511
+Result after taxes 27 764 706 592 577

-Liquidity ratio 1.01 1.02 1.01 1.02 1.01
+Liquidity ratio 0.99 1.01 1.02 1.01 1.02

-Solvency ratio 0.18% 0.18% 0.15% 0.13% 0.11%
+Solvency ratio 0.0018% 0.18% 0.18% 0.15% 0.13%